Rugby union in India

-Rugby union in India is a minor sport.
-However, it is a fast-growing sport as some Indian sporting clubs are beginning to embrace the game.
-Rugby union was the second most popular winter sport after association football in India, but now it is played in the shadow of the football team.
+Rugby union in India is a fast-growing sport.
 As of October 2024, India was ranked 89th in the World Rugby Rankings.
 As of 2016, India had 57,000 registered players, up from 24,010 in 2012, 7,160 of whom were female.
 The governing body is Rugby India.

 History

 Pre-history

 India, like many other countries, had a few forms of folk football.
 Most of these have died out, but a Manipuri game, yubi lakpi is still played in the East of India.
 Emma Levine, an English writer on little-known Asian sports, speculates:

 "Perhaps this was the root of modern rugby?
 Most Manipuris are quite adamant that the modern world 'stole' the idea from them and made it into rugby... this game, which has been around for centuries, is so similar to rugby, which evolved a great deal later, that it must be more than a coincidence."

 However, traditional football games can be found in many parts of the world, e.g. marn grook in Australia, cuju in China and calcio Fiorentino in Italy and Levine provides no documentary or material evidence of its antiquity.